A learning community where everyone can flourish.

-In Key Stage 4, students have the option to follow a GCSE in ICT and / or Computer Science students are encouraged to develop their understanding of computing and the need to expand into new information communication products.
+In Key Stage 4, students have the option to follow a GCSE in ICT and students are encouraged to develop their understanding of computing with the need to expand into new information communication products.

 Curriculum Leader: Mrs S Perry

-All students at KS3 study Design and Technology on a half year rotation between Food and Nutrition and Product Design.
+All Year 7 students study Design and Technology and Food Preparation and Nutrition for the year.
+All Y8 and Y9 students study Design and Technology on a half year rotation between Food Preparation and Nutrition and Design and Technology.
 At KS4 students are able to choose if they wish to continue to study the two subjects as part of the options process.

-Students workbooks and GCSE portfolios are completed electronically on iPads and laptops and marked electronically with feedback on how to improve and reach targets levels.
-Termly homework is on the school website for parents to view.
+Students workbooks and GCSE portfolios are completed electronically on iPads and laptops and marked electronically.

-IOur goal is to make students independent in the kitchen and equip them with the practical life skills of being able to make their own nutritious meals.
+Our goal is to make students independent in the kitchen and equip them with the practical life skills of being able to make their own nutritious meals.
 We aim for students to be inspired by cooking and to make healthy choices.
-We want students to be good citizens by gaining knowledge about sustainable,seasonal and local ingredients.
+We want students to be good citizens by gaining knowledge about sustainable, seasonal and local ingredients.

-KS3 students cook every other week in two hour lessons to give students the opportunity to develop their cooking skills and complete theory tasks on single lessons.
+Year 8 and Year 9 students cook every other week in two-hour lessons to give students the opportunity to develop their cooking skills and complete theory tasks on single lessons.
 They learn to cook a repertoire of mainly savoury meals.

-An after school club is held each week for KS3 students with a different theme each term, which have included Christmas cooking, Curry’s, Healthy Eating and Pasta Making.
+An after-school cooking club is held each week for KS3 students with a different theme each term, which have included Christmas cooking, Curry’s, Healthy Eating and Pasta Making.
 KS4 students are able to attend weekly revision sessions.

-Students are encouraged to enter competitions such as Chef of the Year, attend Masterchef at Brighton University, and organise food events to raise money for our chosen charities.
+Students are encouraged to enter competitions such as Academy Bake Off and organise food events to raise money for our chosen charities.